 The truth is that the 2 linguistic disciplines are closely related, however, those capable of completing each job are usually different people.
 There’s a vast difference in training, skill, aptitude and general language knowledge.
 What this means is that very few people can actually do both jobs—interpreting and translating—on any professional level.

 The differences in skill levels are admittedly greater than the similarities between translators and interpreters.
 A translator’s key skill is a thorough knowledge of the source knowledge as well as the country’s culture, and being able to render a clear and accurate translation of the project into the target language.

-Cultural and linguistic skills are incredibly critical, however, the most important mark of a high quality professional translator is his or her ability to communicate well in the target language.
+What does this mean?
+Cultural and linguistic skills are incredibly critical, however, the most important mark of a high-quality professional translator is his or her ability to communicate well in the target language.

 That’s not to say that interpreters are ineffective or poorly trained—on the contrary, interpreters, just like translators, would not be able to do what they do without a precise and dedicated mastery of two or more languages.

 So, now that you understand the differences between the two, be sure to consider all the variables listed when you’re looking to hire a translator to key your project to an international target culture.
 There are distinctive features of both professions, that dictate what jobs they can and cannot perform.
 ITC Global Translations can provide you with excellent translators for your project.
 Contact us today, make the choice a simple one.